edwardhuerta/graphqlmvpdagger/README.md

 Please note that if your phone has adjusted text size in the accessability settings, then the design might not display as intended.

 - I used coroutines.
-Only needed to use it in the GithubGraphqlDataSource.kt to access the network.
-Coroutine scope is the one used from the MainActivity.
+Only needed to use them in the GithubGraphqlDataSource.kt to access the network.
+The coroutine scope used is the one from the MainActivity.
 - Used Android Studio version 2021.1.1 Patch 2
-- the duration to cache the response to 1 day is set in : com.edwardhuerta.networkmodule.data.datasource.GithubGraphqlDataSource#githubCacheDuration
+- cache duration from the api is set to 1 day in : com.edwardhuerta.networkmodule.data.datasource.GithubGraphqlDataSource#githubCacheDuration
-- If the user pulls to refresh, the cache in the client is cleared.
-(There is only one network call made)
+- If the user pulls to refresh from the UI, the cache in the client is cleared.
+(There is only one network call made in all the app.)
-- The graphql query can be seen in the file GetUserData.graphql in the network module.
+- The graphql query can be seen in the file GetUserData.graphql inside the network module.

-- Apollo library is used to generate client to connect to GitHub graphql endpoint.
+- The Apollo library is used to generate the network client that connects to the GitHub graphql endpoint.
 - Mockito is used to test the presenter logic (business logic) in the class com.edwardhuerta.githubchallenge.OverviewPresenterTest.
 - The View-Presenter contract is in com.edwardhuerta.githubchallenge.presentation.UserOverviewContract
 - There is a module that is of type 'com.android.library' containing the implementation of the network layer called 'networkmodule' in the base directory.
 - dagger app component is in com.edwardhuerta.githubchallenge.di.AppComponent
-- the github graphql model is mapped to a ui model com.edwardhuerta.githubchallenge.ui.model.MainScreenUiModel
+- the github graphql network model is mapped to a ui-model named com.edwardhuerta.githubchallenge.ui.model.MainScreenUiModel
-- mappings between network and ui models are contained in UiModelMappings.kt
+- mappings between network and ui models are contained in UiModelMappings.kt These mappings are tested thoroughly in the tests.

 Testing :